bitplane/ideas/2020/rating-by-order.md

  * On IMDB, users tend to save a rating of ten to mean their favourite films, and a seven to mean worth watching.
-This leaves most films that are worth watching score a 7, 8 or 9, with the decimal places being statistical.
+This leaves most films that are worth watching score a 7, 8 or 9, with the ordering in these groups coming entirely from aggregate scores.
  * You don't want to give the customer support agent less than five stars, because it'll affect their stats.
  * If you buy a product on Amazon and aren't unhappy with it, then it gets